-REACH, The University of Louisville's central academic support unit, recently received its three-year certification renewal from the College Reading and Learning Association (CRLA).
-Through 2015, REACH will remain one of the 1,000 Tutor Training programs worldwide to gain certification under the CRLA.
+Since 2010, REACH, the University of Louisville's central academic support unit, has consistently earned the highest level of tutor training certification from the College Reading and Learning Association (CRLA).
+REACH is one of 1,000 tutor training programs worldwide to gain certification under the CRLA.
 Yet, only a small percentage of those have earned this highest honor.
-More importantly, our students benefit from working with REACH’s highly motivated and skilled tutors are available for free through REACH.
+More importantly, our students benefit from working with REACH’s highly motivated and skilled tutors for free!

-The CRLA is an association of student-oriented professionals in the fields of reading, learning assistance, developmental education, and tutorial services aimed at the college/adult level.
-The association has sponsored the rigorous International Tutor Training Certification Program since 1989 with the goal of setting a standard of skills and training for tutors as well as establishing an internationally recognized channel to recognize and award tutors and programs committed to successful tutoring practices.
-With the CRLA Program Certification, REACH can now award CRLA certificates to individual tutors, recognizing their completion of Level I (regular) and Level II (advanced) tutor training, which includes building skills in areas such as communication, effective questioning, learning style assessment, multicultural competency, and productive tutoring techniques.
+REACH can award CRLA certificates to individual tutors, recognizing their completion of Level I (regular), Level II (advanced), and Level 3 (master) tutor training, which includes building skills in areas such as communication, effective questioning, learning style assessment, multicultural competency, and productive tutoring techniques.
 CRLA Program certification also provides individual tutors with transferable skills recognized at universities and colleges nationwide, as well as marketable skill sets for future employers.

 The CRLA's International Training Program Certification is endorsed by all of the professional organizations that are members of the Council of Learning Assistance and Developmental Education Associations (CLADEA).

 Bailey, G. K. (2018).
 The value of accreditation for learning centers and their programs.
 NADE Digest, 9(2), 14-15.